 "That doesn't really answer my question.
 You could be from a competing company, or an ex-employee with a chip on your shoulder.
 I need to know who I'm working with, why I should trust anything on there as legitimate."

 "I won't reveal my identity.
 Not yet.
 But I have confidence you can verify enough of the information to decide for yourself what to trust.
 I have more information of my own, but it is not verifiable.
 It's up to you to reveal them to the world.
 The password on it is 'purple Laura six Silph left.'
+Capital L and S, six is spelled out.
 Try to memorize it rather than write it down."

 Laura imagines six of herself dressed in purple standing on the roof of Silph's megamart with their left hand raised.
 "Done."